 - 2012 $64,221 Maryland Verdict – Defendant loses control of his vehicle and strikes a tree, injuring his passenger in the process.
 Both are extricated from the vehicle and taken to a trauma center for treatment.
 A year later, the passenger presents to her primary care physician with complaints of ongoing neck and back pain dating back to the accident.
 She is referred for physical therapy and eventually makes a complete recovery.
 Plaintiff, a 22-year-old daycare worker, files suit claiming approximately $15,000 in past medical expenses and $108 in lost wages.
 Defendant concedes liability, but disputes the severity and proximate cause of Plaintiff’s injuries, and argues that the injuries sustained should have resolved spontaneously in the months after the accident.

-Most lawsuits involving drivers insured by Nationwide are defended by the Law Offices of Andrew Greenspan which now covers all of Maryland.
+Most lawsuits involving drivers insured by Nationwide are defended by Greenspan Hitzel & Schrader which now covers all of Maryland.
 This law firm is what we call an “in-house” firm; the lawyers are all employees of Nationwide Insurance.
-If Nationwide assigns lawyers other than their in-house lawyers, this is because they are concerned that the case may exceed Nationwide’s policy limits.
-Mr. Greenspan is a well-respected lawyer, as are most of the lawyers that work for him.Our Lawyers Can Help You with Your Accident Claim Against Nationwide
+If the insurance company assigns lawyers other than their in-house lawyers, this is because they are concerned that the case may exceed the coverage limits.
+Mr. Greenspan is a well-respected lawyer, as are most of the lawyers that work for him (although we understand he is not longer working at that office).Our Lawyers Can Help You with Your Accident Claim Against Nationwide

 Our firm has handled hundreds of auto accident claims involving Nationwide Insurance and has defeated them at trial many times.
-If you have been injured in an automobile accident, call us at 800-553-8082 or click here for a free consultation.
+If you have been injured in an automobile accident, you need an experienced personal injury attorney on your side that knows this insurance company and how it operates.
+Call us at 800-553-8082 or click here for a free consultation.